mercadona/wrapito/README.md

 `multipleResponses` receives an array of responses where one set the `responseBody`, `status` or `headers` for every response.

-When `multipleResponses` is present, 🌯 `burrito` will ignore the `responseBody` at the root of the mock and will return one response per request made at the same time that sets the returned response as `hasBeenReturned`, which means it can be returned again, until all the array of responses is returned.
+When `multipleResponses` is present, 🌯 `wrapito` will ignore the `responseBody` at the root of the mock and will return one response per request made at the same time that sets the returned response as `hasBeenReturned`, which means it can be returned again, until all the array of responses is returned.
 In that case an exception will be raised.

 This behaviour differs from using a single response for a given request as single response for a given request will return the response no matter how many times the request is called.